“Helping Today for a Cure Tomorrow”

-As a member you help provide those with ataxia a better life and hope for a brighter tomorrow.
-NAF is a membership based nonprofit organization dedicated to serving ataxia families.
+Membership plays a crucial role in sustaining NAF’s ability to continue to provide meaningful programs and services for Ataxia families.
+As a member, you provide those with Ataxia a better life today and hope for a brighter tomorrow.
+NAF is a membership supported nonprofit organization dedicated to serving Ataxia families.
 We are grateful for the support of our members and welcome others to also join.

-As a thank you for being a valued member, you will receive discounts in attending the annual membership meeting as well as a subscription to the NAF’s in-depth quarterly ataxia news publication, Generations.
+As a thank you for being a valued member, you will receive discounts in attending the next Annual Ataxia Conference as well as a subscription to the NAF’s in-depth quarterly Ataxia news publication, Generations.

-Be Part of Team NAF…become a member today!
-Please ask your friends, family, co-workers, and neighbors to also become a member.
+Be part of the future…become a member today!
+Please ask your friends, family, co-workers, and neighbors to also become members.
 Thank you!

 NAF would like to invite members to share their story to let others know that they are not alone and increase Ataxia awareness.
 NAF would like to extend a huge thank you to our members that have so generously shared their story.
 Share your member story by email to email@example.com

 “I think the first time I realized something was different about my dad was when he was forced to quit his job.
 I was 6 years old.
 Over the next few years, it became clear that some sort of illness was impacting my father’s life, later I found it to be called spinocerebellar ataxia.
 He started using a walker and eventually my brothers and I had to push him around in a wheelchair.
 Despite the disease that was changing my father’s life, he continued to be an inspiration and role model to me.
 My dad passed away when I was 15 years old.
 He didn’t give up without a fight and never lost sight of what made life great, despite the many reasons why it wasn’t.